phucvin/solv-03/README.md

 - Offline-capable to allow DOM updates on both client and server

 TODOs:
-- Remove signals when parent element is deleted
 - Handle list
 - SSR
 - Server action & effect handler
 - Server caches signals & effects for each client but allow client to resend them if lost
+- Remove signals & effects when parent element is deleted, a GC (scanning effect params) is easiest first

 References:
 - https://github.com/phucvin/solv-01/